jamesjayko/tacoboutit/README.md

-# Taco'bout It Web Application
+# Taco'bout It

-This repo is a web application created by a team of five during a full immersion web development progam's hackathon.
+This repo is a web application created by a team of four during a full immersion web development progam's hackathon.
 We were tasked to utitilize at least three distinct APIs in a web application in span of 36 hours.

 ### Feature List
 - Combined 4 **external API resources** via **AJAX** requests and present their information in an application